-- Step 3: Assess the organisation's current capabilities to secure everything on the OT network.
+- Step 3: Assess the organization's current capabilities to secure everything on the OT network.

-- Step 4: Develop a prioritised strategic and tactical roadmap of initiatives to improve the security posture of the OT network.
+- Step 4: Develop a prioritized strategic and tactical roadmap of initiatives to improve the security posture of the OT network.

 Managing risk across next-generation intelligent rail operations